Izumii99/BC-Desktop/Readme.md

 ### 2. Wardrobe & Appearance Pagination (`wardrobe-pagination.js`)

+> [!NOTE]
+> **OFFICIALLY MERGED INTO BCX!**
+> This script was originally created as a standalone mod to fix the wardrobe overflow issue.
+We are incredibly proud to announce that the underlying logic has now been **natively integrated into the official Bondage Club Extended (BCX) repository!**
+>
+> You no longer need to install this script if you are using the latest version of BCX.
+The pagination is now a core feature! 🎉

 Fixes the issue where having too many clothing items (e.g. from using multiple mods) causes the item list to overflow beyond the right side of the screen, making them impossible to click.

 <p float="left">